About

 Previously, I worked at the intersection of Computational Cognitive Neuroscience and Artificial General Intelligence, exploring how insights from the brain might guide the next generation of AI.
 My research examined the limits of existing AI tools while developing neuromorphic-inspired theories and deep learning models aimed at higher-order cognition and intelligence.
 These brain-inspired approaches offered new ways to tackle problems where narrow algorithms fall short and helped shed light on fundamental questions about building systems that can truly reason and learn at a deeper level.

-Things I like to think about (in no order of importance):
+Some things I like to think about (in no order of importance):

 • Neural and deep learning models of complex cognition, decision-making, and higher-order cognition